 Ever talk with someone who has a really exciting story to tell, but they’re so excited about it that they rush through it and when they’re done you can’t even remember what they were talking about?
 Or, someone who drones on and on with no end in sight, threatening to put you to sleep?

 This is pacing.
 Too fast and your audience won’t know what hit them.
 To slow and they’re likely to get bored.
 The best voice overs have a natural and deliberate pace.
 Start with a script and practice it before you record to help you speak at a more natural pace.

-Vocal tone and inflection
+3. Vocal tone and inflection

 Like pacing, vocal tone and inflection refer to ensuring you speak in a natural and pleasant manner.
 You want to be friendly and engaging, but not so much that you sound fake.

-Pronunciation and enunciation
+4. Pronunciation and enunciation

 Don’t worry, though.
 No one expects you to sound like a professional voice actor.
-The best thing you can do is speak naturally and clearly and the rest will follow in time.
+The best thing you can do is speak naturally and clearly and the rest will follow with practice.

 Let’s face it.
 Most of us rarely have to hear our own voices in audio recordings.
 We’re used to the rich, warm sound of our own voices in our own ears.
 There’s no way around the fact that you sound different on recording that you do to yourself.

 Think of it this way: Your voice on recordings is how you actually sound to everyone around you.
-When you speak to others, that’s what they hear.
-So, there’s really nothing to be embarrassed about, is there?
+When you speak to others, that’s what they hear. the only one who hears a difference is you.